piegope/doc/docs/en/rdm/mac/commands/administration/user-groups-management.md

 keywords:
 - role
 ---
 User Groups in {{ en.RDMMAC }} are mainly used to reduce the time taken to manage users.
-The management of permissions granted to user groups are quite similar to the corresponding notions for users, but instead of a single user, they apply to all users to which you've assigned the user groups.
+The management of permissions granted to user groups are quite similar to the corresponding notions for users, but instead of a single user, they apply to all users to which you have assigned the user groups.
 ![Administration - User Groups](https://webdevolutions.azureedge.net/docs/en/rdm/mac/clip10396.png)

 {% snippet icon.badgeInfo %}